nguyenhads/State-of-Data-Science-in-US-Japan-and-Vietnam/README.md

-# Data Science in US, Japan and Vietnam
+# Data Science in the US, Japan and Vietnam

 In this project, **a situation of data science in three countries: United States, Japan and Vietnam** was analyzed.
 Data was collected from [2018](https://www.kaggle.com/kaggle/kaggle-survey-2018) and [2019](https://www.kaggle.com/c/kaggle-survey-2019) Kaggle ML & DS Survery.
 Kaggle's State of ML and DS survey is the most comprehensive dataset available on the state of machine learning and data science today.
-Therefore, the deep analysis of this data was carried out.
+Therefore, the deep analysis of this combined data was carried out carefully.

-**This project aims to getting a better understanding of the current state in Data Science filed by the comparison of various kind of information of data scientists in US, Japan and Vietnam.**
+**This project aims to getting a better understanding of the current state in Data Science filed by the comparison of various kind of information of data scientists in the US, Japan and Vietnam.**

 The structure of the project is divided into two main parts.